Skip to content

 • Chest X-ray

-With the official diagnosis, the doctor immediately can prescribe antibiotic treatment either for at-home or in-hospital use, depending on severity and age of the patient.
-Pertussis and complications can be life-threatening for infants younger than 6 months, so hospital treatments are preferred.
+With a confirmed diagnosis, the doctor can prescribe antibiotic treatment for at-home care or recommend in-hospital care, depending on the severity of symptoms and the age of the patient.
+Pertussis and complications from it can be potentially life-threatening for infants younger than 6 months, and people over 65 years of age, especially those who have underlying lung conditions such as asthma or COPD, so hospital care is often preferred for these people.

 Medication for whooping cough